Close Button

-Premature or early menopause, or premature ovarian insufficiency (POI), is defined as being menopause that happens before the age of 40.
-Early menopause is estimated to affect 1% of women under the age of 40 years and 0.1% of women under the age of 30 years.
+Premature ovarian insufficiency (POI) - also known as premature menopause - is defined as being menopause that happens before the age of 40.
+POI is estimated to affect 1% of women under the age of 40 years.

 Family history